Home Wellbeing of Women Logo

 Overall, around 7 in every 10 women diagnosed with vulval cancer will survive at least 5 years.
 Your GP will take your personal circumstances into account and give you more information about your outlook.

-Once your treatment is finished you'll get regular follow-up appointments.
+Once your treatment is finished, you'll get regular follow-up appointments.
 This means any cancer that comes back can be treated straight away.

 Getting support